EEN421/EEN421.github.io/_posts/Unraveling the Complexities of gMSA based DSA Accounts for Defender for Identity.md

 - &#128073; Define Directory Service Accounts (DSA)
 - &#128073; Understand the role of a DSA in an MDI deployment
 - &#128073; Learn why a gMSA is more secure than traditional accounts for use as DSA
-- &#128073; Discuss the implications between smaller versus larger, more complex multi-forest environments
+- &#128073; Discuss implications between smaller versus larger, multi-forest environments
 - &#128073; Create a gMSA for use as a gMSA
 - &#128073; Grant the gMSA the required DSA permissions
 - &#128073; Valiate the gMSA for use as a DSA in MDI
 - &#128073; Register your new gMSA as a DSA in the MDI portal
+- &#128073; Troubleshoot most common known issues

 <br/>